 The internet and the many platforms that have grown on it now offer vast digital playgrounds where people can collaborate beyond boundaries.

-Last week, Mary Meeker’s (Kleiner Perkins Caulfied & Byers) Internet Trends 2016 revealed a world on the threshold of global connectivity.
+This year, Mary Meeker’s (Kleiner Perkins Caulfied & Byers) Internet Trends 2016 reveals a world on the threshold of global connectivity.

 There are now 3 billion Internet users (42% of the planet) connected by devices whose processing power, storage capacity, and platform content are constantly improving.
 Add to that developments in artificial intelligence, robotics, the Internet of Things, autonomous vehicles, 3-D printing, nanotechnology, and biotechnology and the probability of further breakthroughs keeps improving.

 Integrators are constantly developing their mastery of these ever-changing technologies, are on the lookout for new ways to create value and revel in the freedom technology offers to locate and engage new talent.

 Integrators are particularly adept at using technology to circumvent the complex set of special interests that typically lie between them and their customer/s.

 Observe the specialist at work and you will often see a primary loyalty to the groups that confer authority – typically peers or a scientific community or discipline.

 Observe the generalist at work and you will see a primary loyalty to the person or group who pays the bills – typically the employer or in the case of non-government organizations – the donor.